After surviving the pandemic, business owners in Colorado realized the importance of accessing capital.

 If you’re thinking of starting a business (or if a loan requires your existing business to be registered), you can do it through the Colorado Secretary of State here.
 This resource also provides a checklist of what you need to get started.

 Do I need a business license in CO?

-Obtaining a license or licenses is an essential step once you’ve started a company.
+Obtaining licenses is an essential step once you’ve started a company.